reidark/altmetric-exporter/README.md

 # altmetric-exporter

 Tool to export data from Altmetric.
-See [online](https://altmetric-exporter-frontend.herokuapp.com/).
+See [online](https://altmetric-exporter-frontend.onrender.com/).

-Frontend and Backend are hosted in Heroku.
+Frontend and Backend are hosted in Render.

 ## Apps